RBEGamer/AtomicChess/src/src_buildroot/README.md

 On step is important before make can be called.
 After a fresh download of the buildroot directory from the git server, it is not possible to directy call make.
 The `.config` file will not be synchronizes by the `.gitignore` file, so the file is missing in the buildroot-root directory.
 To solve this issue, the buildroot configuration is stored under a different file name `./config_backup`.
 The `build.sh` file renames the `config_backup` to `.config`, and invoke the make command sucessfully.

-Later the CI system simply have to call the `build.sh` file in order to start the build process.
+Later the CI system simply have to call the `build.sh` file in order to start the build complete process.

 In addition, later its also possible to add new features to the `build.sh`.
 For example to upload the final image to an FTP Server.